Scroll Top

 Preclinical Evidence

-• Multi-tyrosine kinase inhibitors targeting FGFR, VEGFR and PDGFR exert anti-tumorigenic activity in ACC PDXs (ACCRF-generated data and Younes et al., 2006).
+• Multi-tyrosine kinase inhibitors targeting FGFR, VEGFR, and PDGFR exert anti-tumorigenic activity in ACC PDXs (ACCRF-generated data and Younes et al., 2006).

 • ACC PDX tumor cells (implanted in mice and zebrafish) are sensitive to regorafenib (Chen et al., 2017).